 - unlawful search and seizure.

-Recall that you are only guilty under this code section if you actually “possessed” a drug.
+You are guilty under this code section only if you actually “possessed” a drug.
 This means it is a legal defense for you to show that you were never in constructive or actual possession of the drug.

 You are not liable under this law if you had a valid, written prescription for a controlled substance from a licensed: